nuxt-modules/google-adsense/README.md

 - **Caution:** Reloading of ads arbitrarily (with minimal page content changes) may result in the suspension of your AdSense account. _Refer to AdSense for full terms of use._
 - Google needs to crawl each page where ads appear.
-Ensure your site SSR renders any page where ads apepar.
+Ensure your site SSR renders any page where ads appear.
 Ads on un-crawlable pages will not be shown.
-- When placing ads on pages that require authentication, set `page-url` on the `<adsbygoogle />` component to the URL of a page on your site that is publicly accessible, which would have similar/relevant content.
+- When placing ads on pages that require authentication, set `page-url` on the `<Adsbygoogle />` component to the URL of a page on your site that is publicly accessible, which would have similar/relevant content.

 ## Background